galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md

 >         - *"Find pattern"*: `batch`
 >         - *"Replace with"*: `sex`
 >
+>Run this tool - we will use the output in Step 2.
+>
->    Now we want only the column containing the sex information - we will ultimately add this into the cell annotation in the AnnData object.
+>From the output of Step 1 we want only the single column containing the sex information - we will ultimately add this into the cell annotation in the AnnData object.
 >
 > 2. {% tool [Cut columns from a table](Cut1) %} with the following parameters:
 >    - *"Cut columns"*: `c8`